ganeshak11/clinic-git/docs/planning/phases.md

 Companion to `prd.md` and `architecture.md`.
 This breaks the locked build order (architecture.md §6) into phases and sub-phases with a clear exit criterion each — a phase isn't "done" until its criterion is demonstrably true, not just "code written."

-Seven phases (0–6), broken into 19 sub-phases.
+Six phases (0–5), broken into 17 sub-phases.
 Phases 1-4 are backend/data-model only — no UI.
 This is deliberate: the graph model is the entire value proposition, and building UI before the model is proven risks polishing screens around a data structure that still needs to change.

 Each sub-phase has its own implementation plan in `docs/plans/implementation_plan_p{phase}_s{sub}.md`.